Azure/aks-engine/docs/faq.md

 ### Is ACS-Engine Still Active?

 No further development or releases in ACS-Engine are planned.
 AKS Engine is a backward-compatible continuation of ACS-Engine, so all fixes and new features will target AKS Engine.

-### Can I Build an AKS Cluster with `aks-engine`?

-No, using the Azure Kubernetes Service itself is the way to create a supported, managed AKS cluster.
-AKS Engine shares some code with AKS, but does not create managed clusters.

 ### Should I use the latest `aks-engine` release if I was previously using `acs-engine`?